When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 - Giving interns read-only access to certain discussions.

 Bots add another layer of power, automating everything from onboarding to task reminders.
-For distributed or growing teams, this level of control is critical.
+For growing or distributed teams, this level of control is critical.

 WhatsApp’s group system, by comparison, is extremely limited.